 The Dreamscape is comprised of infinite dreams that give shape to the nebulous nature of the plane by the imagination of dreamers and the annals of the Collective Conscious.
 Each dream has a theme which determines how creatures interact with it, the rules of its unreality, and how logic can be applied to it.

 When building a dream unreality, you need to determine its theme.
-The theme can be a simple mirror of reality or completely abstract and metaphoric.
+The theme can be a simple mirror of reality or a complete abstract or metaphor.
 Normally, a dream is somewhere in between.
 Often dreams are formed because of stress or uncertainty that the dreamer is subconsciously attempting to process.
 This leads to the dream having some symbolic meaning to the underlying issue.

 Creating a dream’s theme is not dissimilar from creating other content for the campaign.
 The dream occupies a space, the size of which you determine based on the needs of the dream.
 It can appear vast while being quite small.
-Some dreams are enormous with myriad of paths, and others are only a few feet in diameter surrounding a dreamer, changing appearance as the dreamer moves within it.
-A dream will have features and events.
-It will often contain objects and structures.
-It can also feature creatures, both real and dream-constructed.
+Some dreams are enormous with a myriad of paths, and others are only a few feet in diameter surrounding a dreamer, changing appearance as the dreamer moves within it.
+A dream can included terrain, structures, objects, and creatures.

 When you create the dream, consider the dreamer and its state of mind.
 Decide if the dream is of a memory or a creation of fancy.
 If the dream is metaphoric, think about the ways to depict the metaphor.
 Is it grounded within the mundane or is it a fantastical display written in allegory and whim?